 If you’ve already played through Gears 5, this is one to boot back up just to see how pretty it looks.
 If you’ve not played it yet, strap yourself in and enjoy the ride.

 Gears 5 is a delight to play, with myriad options available including a robust, three-person campaign, multiplayer and even a map editor.
 Best yet, it comes at no additional cost to Xbox Game Pass subscibers and there’s a promise of even more content to come — hi there, Dave Bautista.
 It’s also a big step up from Gears of War 4.
 That said, the game’s campaign was sold as an open-world vehicle for Kait and that takes a bit of time to actually be upheld; trust me though: it’s worth the wait.
 One hopes Gears 6 will just jump out of the gate with the good stuff front and centre.

-Gears 5 was reviewed using a promotional code on Xbox One X and Windows 10 PC (Surface Book 2), as provided by the publisher.
+Gears 5 was reviewed using a promotional code on Xbox One X and Windows 10 PC (Surface Book 2) and Xbox Series X, as provided by the publisher.
 Click here to learn more about Stevivor’s scoring scale.